ihr-it-projekt/DayZModsInfo/DayZCasinoV2/Readme.md

       }
     ],
     "gameObject": "Casino_Pacman",
-    // the game object that will placed in landscape "minBet": 10,
+    // the game object that will be placed in landscape "minBet": 10,
     "maxBet": 10000,
     "winFactor": 1.5,